oreillymedia/orm-atlas-plugins/README.md

 Building a plugin
 -----------------

+1. Bump the version of the plugin after making changes.
-Run the `gulp build` command to build all plugins into the `/build` folder.
-Then upload the resulting file to the `orm-atlas-plugins` bucket on S3, and access the file on the Cloudfront CDN on `d2uogd9jz9k9zm.cloudfront.net`.
+1. Run the `gulp build` command to build all plugins into the `/build` folder.
+2. Upload the resulting plugin file to the `orm-atlas-plugins` bucket on S3, and access the file on the Cloudfront CDN on `d2uogd9jz9k9zm.cloudfront.net`.